kartik-kakar/RentWise-Predicting-Rental-Property-Prices-In-US/README.md

 ## 🏠 Introduction

 Welcome to the "RentWise" a US Rental price prediction project, where we delve into the intricate world of rental property pricing in the United States.
-In this data-driven endeavor, we harness the power of data science techniques, including Linear Regression and Decision Trees, to shed light on the dynamics of rental housing prices.
+In this data-driven endeavor, we harness the power of data science techniques, including Linear Regression, Decision Trees, Random Forest and many more to shed light on the dynamics of rental housing prices.
 Our ultimate objective is to develop a robust predictive model that can accurately estimate these prices, offering invaluable insights for renters, landlords, and the ever-evolving real estate industry.

 ## 🎯 Project Overview